 Applying for Permanent Residency

-If you already have a VAWA visa, your lawyer will tell you about applying for a Green Card.
+If you already have VAWA deferred action, your lawyer will tell you about applying for a Green Card.
 If you qualify for one, your lawyer will take you through the process of applying for and acquiring the card.

 Preventing or Appealing a Denial